vincentvbh/vincentvbh.github.io/index.md

 You can find the details [here](https://github.com/vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A).

-I started studying assembly implementations of lattice-based cryptosystems when [Bo-Yin Yang](https://homepage.iis.sinica.edu.tw/pages/byyang/index_en.html) taught the course Post-Quantum Cryptography at National Taiwan University during the last two years of my undergraduate study.
+I started studying assembly implementations of lattice-based cryptosystems when [Bo-Yin Yang](https://homepage.iis.sinica.edu.tw/pages/byyang/index_en.html) taught the course Post-Quantum Cryptography at National Taiwan University during the last two years of my undergraduate studies.
 While I was an undergraduate, I spent most of the time on Theoretical Computer Science, in particular, graph algorithms and generalizations of sorting problems.

 # Contact